 Tracking and Curating New Website or Blog Content

 You can also create a briefing in Anders Pink that tracks new content published by specific domains.
 Thus if you want to track new articles from niche sites or blogs simply enter the domains and Anders Pink will list the new articles published by these domains to save you time having to visit each website.
-You can also further filter and refine the results to just articles on a specific content.
+Here is an example briefing which pulls the recent articles from the Brighton Cafe Political Science Blog.
+You can also further filter and refine the results to just articles on a specific topic.

 Resources for journalists